Webbing Product Spotlight Video

 Nylon webbing is the strongest material and is highly abrasion resistant.
 This is a popular choice to use for rock climbing harnesses and camping gear.

-Polypropylene webbing is about 2 mm thick and is the best for outdoor uses because it repels water and is mildew and UV resistant.
+Polypropylene webbing is a little over 1 mm thick and is the best for outdoor uses because it repels water and is mold and mildew resistant.
 This webbing is not as strong as nylon webbing, so it’s not appropriate for load bearing applications, but would work well for bags and belts.